Login

 Any bullying or racist incidents, and how they are managed, are regularly reviewed by the Governing Board.

 Principle 6.
 We consult and involve widely.
-We have close relationships with all parents, the village churches, other local schools, particularly within the Shefford and Stotfold cluster, and our neighbours.
+We have close relationships with all parents, the village churches (including assemblies led by a lay reader or parish vicar, when available), other local schools, particularly within the Shefford and Stotfold cluster, and our neighbours.
+The most recent Ofsted parental surveys (Stondon-Nov 2022, Shillington-July 2023) were positive, and a further Parents/Carers survey was completed in July 2025.
 We work with local clubs and providers, enabling sharing of facilities and promote their cause within our schools’ communities.
+Pupils are encouraged to participate in local community activities.

 Principle 7.
 Society as a whole should benefit.
-As a federation based on values, we encourage a wide range of charitable activities and causes including Chums (Bedfordshire mental health) and the Need project (local foodbanks).
-We support national and international charities, hold special assemblies (as appropriate) encouraging our pupils to develop an understanding of others’ needs and challenges, and offering opportunities for members of our federation community to “give” to others.
+As an outward facing federation, we encourage a wide range of charitable activities and causes including Chums (Bedfordshire mental health) and the Need project (local foodbanks).
+We support national and international charities (eg Poppy Appeal, Macmillan coffee morning), hold special assemblies (as appropriate) encouraging our pupils to develop an understanding of others’ needs and challenges, and offering opportunities for members of our federation community to “give” to others.

 This is an annual statement made on behalf of the Governing Board by the Headteacher.